-The best tools for understanding your online marketplace?
+The best tools for understanding your online customers, competitors and campaign effectiveness?

-I find that on training courses, the tools I recommend to help marketers are always popular, especially the free tools...
-At a course I was asked for a list of “essential tools” for digital marketing, so here they are…
+I find that when running training courses, the tools I recommend to help marketers are always popular, especially free tools...
+On courses, I'm often asked for a list of “essential tools” for digital marketing, so here they are…

 We aim to review and compare tools for managing different digital activities on Smart Insights, so we have many of these tools covered in other posts, so I’ll link to these where relevant.

-1. Reviewing the latest developments in your industry
+1. Reviewing brand mentions and the latest developments in your industry

 2. Managing social media updates

 I’ve used Hootsuite for posting updates to social networks and reviewing what others are saying for nearly five years now after using Tweetdeck back in the day - Twitter killed that one off for general use.
-Hootsuite seems to be comfortably the most popular free tool for posting and reviewing social media updates, but many still don’t know it, it can be used as a personal social media management tool too.
-It enables you to quickly post to all the main social networks including Google+ company pages and review conversations and messages.
-I’ve trialled many paid tools, but none come close.
-The paid version is worthwhile IMO for adding campaign tracking and extra reports.
+Hootsuite and Buffer are comfortably the most popular free tools for posting and reviewing social media updates, you probably use them.

-I'm interested to know alternatives readers use here - please share in the comments or on social!
+Still, I'm interested to know alternatives readers use here - please share via @SmartInsights.

 4. Understanding customer search behaviour

-With search still driving the majority of visits, leads and sales for most businesses online, I believe that even marketers who outsource their SEO need to understand different types of customer behaviour when searching to help develop strategies for getting visibility AND creating content and messages to help meet consumer needs.
+With search still the best acquisition channel driving the majority of visits, leads and sales for most businesses online, I believe that even marketers who outsource their SEO need to understand different types of customer behaviour when searching to help develop strategies for getting visibility AND creating content and messages to help meet consumer needs.

-When I first wrote this post I recommended the Google Keyword Tool, but now it's been renamed to the Google Keyword Planner, but is still an indispensable tool alongside the Google Webmaster Tools integration now that The Growth of Not Provided keywords means we can't use analytics reliably to find referring keywords.
-The Google Keyword Planner (tutorial) is still indispensable for this - I don’t think I have ever done a client training or consulting project where I haven’t used it!
-It's harder to get to now it's integrated into Google AdWords, but it's still free if you don't invest in AdWords.
+When I first wrote this post I recommended the Google Keyword Tool, but now it's been renamed to the Google Keyword Planner, but is still THE indispensable tool alongside the Google Webmaster Tools integration now that The Growth of Not Provided keywords means we can't use analytics reliably to find referring keywords.
+Here's the original.
+The latest version shows mobile estimates too.

 Google Insights for search has now been folded into Google Trends essential for understanding seasonal search behaviour trends in different countries.

-As I was researching this post for 2015 I noticed a new 'Tool on the Block' for keyword analysis - check out KeywordTool.io.
-It's like UberSuggest, but with better formatting - I often use this to show how local consumer behaviour differs, for example I was giving a training workshop to a Shredders manufacturer - quite a different term en France par example:
+As an alternative, analysis - check out KeywordTool.io.
+It's like UberSuggest, but with better formatting - I often use this to show how local consumer behaviour differs, for example, I was giving a training workshop to a Shredders manufacturer - quite a different term en France par example:

 5. Competitor site benchmarking